alvercau/Q-A-System/README.md

 * Length of sentence
 * Number of Named Entities
 * Number of top K-important words (see __keyword extraction__)
 * Sentence position in the doc: sentences in introductions and summaries are more likely to be relevant.
-The problem is that after conversion, the docs do not have much of a structure, they are basically on huge string.
+The problem is that after conversion, the docs do not have much of a structure, they are basically a huge string.
 It should be possible to recover some structure based on number of white lines and words such as 'section', 'chapter', '1.' etc.
 * Number of Upper Case words: often special terminology or names
 * Number of nouns, verbs and adjectives